ki-zeitalter/private-ai-chat/README.md

-# private-ai-chat
+# Personal AI chat
-A demo app showing a own Angular AI chat interface with a Python backend.
+A demo app showing an own Angular AI chat interface with a Python backend.

 Features
 - Chat history